benneuville/binscale-deployment/README.md

-## Deployment, monitoring, and performance optimization of a microservices technology stack on Kafka, Kubernetes.
+## Deployment, monitoring, and performance optimization of a microservices technology stack on Kafka, Kubernetes on Grid5000 (and locally on Minicube).
-## Déploiement, monitoring et optimisation de performances d'une pile technologique de Micro services, sur Kafka, Kubernetes.

 ---